-Overlooking valleys, mountains and farmland (the house is on a working farm) so it’s the perfect place to get out and about, breathe in that fresh countryside air and get the kids active – there’s plenty of hillwalking right on your doorstep or if you want to head for a drive, Berwyn Mountains is 20-minutes away while Snowdonia National Park is 30-minutes away.
+Overlooking valleys, mountains and farmland (the house is on a working farm), it’s the perfect place to get out and about, breathe in that fresh countryside air and get the kids active.
+There’s plenty of hillwalking right on your doorstep or, if you want to head a little further, Berwyn Mountains is 20 minutes away by car, while Snowdonia National Park is just half an hour’s drive.

-Price from £12pppn ($14pppn)
+Price from £12pppn

 Internet situation: Limited internet and phone signal

 Located in the Highlands and surrounded by natural countryside, this castle dates all the way back to 1560.
 It was partially destroyed by the Duke of Argyll in 1640 and rebuilt into this magnificent bolthole, meaning you’ll feel like you’ve stepped back in time as you enter the Fortalice.
 The great hall is perfect for banquets and feasts, while there’s even a tiny chapel to host weddings.

 It’s also great for exploring the outdoors – make use of the bicycles and head off along a cycling trail, strap your boots on and go for some hillwalking, or teach the kids how to fish for salmon and trout at one of the nearby rivers.

 What’s more, if you want to take full advantage of your digital detox, you can entertain yourselves with one of many bookable experiences available, from hosting a traditional Ceilidh to trying a whisky tasting.